(Last updated on August 5, 2024.)

 You can prepare a scale file as musicxml file using MuseScore or other software in advance.

 A scale file can have multiple parts.
-A part should have notes beginning from the very first note (likely the lowest note) and succeeding notes (stepping up to the highest note) and followed by a rest note or the end of part as the end mark of scale notes.
-The number of notes should be the same of that of the scale directive.
+A part should have notes beginning from the very first note (likely the lowest note) and succeeding notes (stepping up to the highest note) and followed by a rest note or the end of the part as the end mark of scale notes.
+The number of notes should be the same as that of the scale directive.
 The duration of each note is arbitrary.

-When you click “Read scale from file” button, you are asked to point the scale file and then, the scale name which is the part name of the scale file.
-(If part name consists of multiple lines, the first line becomes the scale name.)
+When you click the “Read scale from file” button, you are asked to point the scale file and then, the scale name which is the part name of the scale file.
+(If the part name consists of multiple lines, the first line becomes the scale name.)

 Scale sample file